-Dow, DuPont and their subsidiaries are listed as responsible parties for more than 150 toxic waste sites throughout the country under the federal Superfund program-in states ranging from CT, DE, NJ, NY, PA, RI, and VT in the New England/Northeast corridor, to AZ, CA, CO, WA, and even HI, in the West, throughout the Gulf and many other Southern states, and in many Midwestern states including KS, IL, IN, MO, MN, and OH.4 Should Mr. Wright run OLEM, he will oversee that program, as well as the federal hazardous waste regulatory program that Dow and ACC have sought to weaken for decades.5
+DowDupont's recent SEC Form-10K reports over 100 Superfund sites between Dow and DuPont.4 An April 2018 EPA document connects Dow, DuPont and their subsidiaries to more than 150 toxic waste sites throughout the country under the federal Superfund program-in states ranging from CT, DE, NJ, NY, PA, RI, and VT in the New England/Northeast corridor, to AZ, CA, CO, WA, and even HI, in the West, throughout the Gulf and many other Southern states, and in many Midwestern states including KS, IL, IN, MO, MN, and OH.5 Should Mr. Wright run OLEM, he will oversee that program, as well as the federal hazardous waste regulatory program that Dow and ACC have sought to weaken for decades.6

 The White House's nomination announcement states that Mr. Wright "has led Dow's legal strategies regarding Superfund sites and other Federal and State-led remediation matters."
 A 2016 description of Mr. Wright's work, published by THG Advisors, highlights as one example: "Dow's largest and most significant environmental matter," the dioxin contamination at Dow's Midland, Michigan facility.
 In addition, The Intercept reports that Dow stated that Mr. Wright has been directly involved in negotiations on 14 Superfund sites, but the names of those sites and other similar matters have not been publicly disclosed.
-This nomination raises critical questions of transparency and what direct and indirect conflicts of interest Mr. Wright might have because of his current employment.
 Alarmingly, during his time at Dow, Mr. Wright has questioned well-established, peer-reviewed scientific data and the U.S. EPA's expert evaluation finding that exposure to dioxins poses a serious threat to human health.
+In the serious discountries are provided to human health.

-As the head of OLEM, Mr. Wright would also be charged with implementing the Risk Management Program (RMP), including the most recent update to modernize chemical facility safety in the United States via the Chemical Disaster Rule that Administrator Pruitt has suspended and is now under reconsideration.11 The ACC filed a lawsuit challenging this new rule and is part of a case in which it is defending EPA's sudden delay of life-saving protections, and calling for the weakening of that rule and program, which regulates 12,500 chemical facilities, including over 50 DowDupont and subsidiary facilities.
-12 Over the most recent decade studied, EPA data show that Dow, DuPont, and their subsidiaries together averaged 8 chemical disaster incidents per year, for a total of 82 fires, explosions, or other hazardous releases that caused reportable harm under the existing RMP - killing 2 workers, injuring or causing over 200 people to be hospitalized or seek medical treatment, forcing over 12,000 people to shelter-in-place or evacuate, and causing over \$67.3 million in property damage.
-13
+As the head of OLEM, Mr. Wright would also be charged with implementing the Risk Management Program (RMP), including the most recent update to modernize chemical facility safety in the United States via the Chemical Disaster Rule that Administrator Pruitt has suspended and is now under reconsideration.12 The ACC filed a lawsuit challenging this new rule and is part of a case in which it is defending EPA's sudden delay of life-saving protections, and calling for the weakening of that rule and program, which regulates 12,500 chemical facilities, including over 50 DowDupont and subsidiary facilities.13 From 2004 to 2016, EPA data show that Dow, DuPont, and their subsidiaries together averaged 7 chemical disaster incidents per year, for a total of 99 fires, explosions, or other hazardous releases under the existing RMP.14 According to EPA's data, these incidents led to the deaths of 6 workers, injured or caused over 200 people to be hospitalized or seek medical treatment, forced over 12,000 people to shelter-in-place or evacuate, and caused over \$67.5 million in property damage.15